mlir-school/mlir-school.github.io/index.md

   - image_path: /images/school2b.png
     alt: "Hands-on Courses"
     title: "Hands-on Courses"
     excerpt: "Start your journey with MLIR by diving into its core concepts and infrastructure.
-Our introductory course will guide you through the fundamentals of SSA, operator lowering, and dialect definition.
-By the end, **these essential building blocks will no longer be mysteries**—they’ll be tools you use with confidence."
+Our course will guide you through the fundamentals of SSA, operator lowering, and dialect definition.
+By the end, these essential building blocks will no longer be mysteries—they design MLIR compilers with confidence."
   - image_path: /images/school1b.png
     alt: "Connect & Collaborate"
     title: "Connect & Collaborate"